-- Invoking applications on a Research Computing server from a UNIX/Linux desktop computer
+- Invoking applications on a Research Computing server from a Linux desktop computer

 - Invoking applications on a Research Computing server from a Microsoft Windows computer

-This section covers specific examples of how to submit various types of Stata jobs on Research Computing’s two main compute clusters: Kure and KillDevil.
+This section covers specific examples of how to submit various types of Stata jobs on Research Computing’s two main compute clusters: Longleaf and KillDevil.

 To start you will need to add Stata to your cluster environment using the module commands: